vilasrhegde/wiki_qna/README.md

 # Wikipedia summary and questioning based on the data

-> An ML webapp to Search Topic, Ask Question and Get Answer
+> A webapp to Search Topic, Ask Question and Get Answer

 Go to hosted webpage on [Streamlit](https://share.streamlit.io/vilasrhegde/wiki_qna/aapp.py)